srobotta/moodle-database-presets/README.md

 of the database activity.
 This data can be stored elsewhere (e.g. public available resources such as wikipedia etc.) and then referred by the URL inside the template.

-If you do not want to rely on external resources you also have the change to upload the data into the Moodle course itself.
-What I find useful is to create a new file resource, upload the file there and then use the preview link of that file inside the template.
+If you do not want to rely on external resources you also have the chance to upload the data into the Moodle course itself.
+What I find useful, is to create a new file resource, upload the file there and then use the preview link of that file inside the template.
 In order to hide the resource from general access, I created an additional section which is invisible in the course.
 The uploaded files would be